Harjit Sajjan

-Harjit Singh Sajjan (/'hɑːrdʒiːt 'sɪŋ 'sædʒən/, HAR-jeet-_-SING-_-SAJ-ən; born September 6, 1970) is a Canadian politician, former military officer, and former Vancouver Police Department officer.
-A member of the Liberal Party, Sajjan was elected to the House of Commons following the 2015 election, serving as the member of Parliament (MP) for Vancouver South until 2025.
-He did not seek re-election in the Federal Election of 2025.
-He was replaced by former Vancouver Mayor, Gregor Robinson in his riding.

-Sajjan served as the minister of national defence from 2015 to 2021, minister of international development from 2021 to 2023, and minister of emergency preparedness and the president of the Privy Council from 2023 to 2025.
-Before his entry into politics, Sajjan worked as a detective in the Vancouver Police Department and was a lieutenant-colonel in the Canadian Army.
-He is Canada's first Sikh minister of national defence, and was also the first Sikh Canadian to command a Canadian Army reserve regiment.
+Harjit Singh Sajjan (Note: /'hɑːrdʒiːt 'sɪŋ 'sædʒən/; HAR-jeet-_-SING-_-SAJ-ən) (born September 6, 1970) is a Canadian former politician, military officer, and police officer who was the member of Parliament (MP) for Vancouver South from 2015 to 2025.
+A member of the Liberal Party, Sajjan held a number of Cabinet positions.
+He was Minister of National Defence from 2015 to 2021, Minister of International Development from 2021 to 2023, and Minister of Emergency Preparedness and President of the Privy Council from 2023 to 2025.
+Before entering politics, Sajjan was a Vancouver Police Department detective and a lieutenant-colonel in the Canadian Army.

-In 2017, Sajjan apologized for exaggerating his role in Operation Medusa, a 2006 military operation in Afghanistan in which he was involved.
-In 2021, he was censured by vote in the House of Commons for his claims about Operation Medusa, as well as his handling of the issue of sexual assault within the Canadian Armed Forces.
-In 2024, Sajjan came under criticism for prioritizing the evacuation of Sikhs with no links to Canada during the 2021 fall of Kabul, as well as for requesting troops to appear as backdrop to a pop concert by a Punjabi singer.

 Early and personal life

 Sajjan was born on September 6, 1970, in Bombeli, a village in the Hoshiarpur district of Punjab, India.
 His father, Kundan Singh Sajjan, was a head constable with the Punjab Police in India.
 His father was a member of the board of the World Sikh Organization, which has been described as a radical Sikh group.
 Sajjan, along with his mother and older sister, immigrated to Canada in 1976, when he was five years old, to join their father who had left for BC two years earlier to work at a sawmill.
 While the family was getting established in their new life in Canada, his mother worked on berry farms in BC Lower Mainland during the summer where Sajjan and his sister would frequently join her.
 Harjit Singh grew up in South Vancouver.

 Sajjan married Kuljit Kaur, a family physician in 1996, and they have a son and a daughter, Arjun and Jeevut.

 Sajjan was baptized as a Sikh when he was a teenager, seeing it as a way to get away from a bad crowd, such as his classmate Bindy Johal who became a notorious gangster.